IvyMunialo/alx-system_engineering-devops/0x01-shell_permissions/README.md

 script 3
-script 4 changes the owner of the file hello to the user betty script 5 creates an empty file called hello
+script 4 changes the owner of the file hello to the user betty script 5 creates an empty file called hello script 6 adds execute permission to the owner of the file hello